renarsvilnis/talks-and-articles/2015/javascript.md

 - [Want to learn JavaScript in 2015?](https://medium.com/@_cmdv_/i-want-to-learn-javascript-in-2015-e96cd85ad225) - about how the author learned JavaScripts and his recommendation on how others should learn it
 - [Javascript is the new Java](https://medium.com/@Maephisto/javascript-is-the-new-java-d14f0585d05e) - `If you want to build iOS, (Android, soon), MacOS, Windows, Linux or Web apps and you want to master only one language, choose Javascript.`
 - :tv: [Factory Functions in JavaScript](https://www.youtube.com/watch?v=ImwrezYhw4w) - about factory functions for more readable code.
 It is simply a function that returns an object and uses closures to have private class variables, but at the 2x initiantion cost from classes.
+- [Optimization killers in V8 engine](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) - a guide that covers most patterns that cause the containing function go to "deopitmization hell".
+Haven't got into it, but usefull if needed to squeze out performance out of a node.js code
+- :tv: [Jenn Schiffer: What's the Harm In Sorting: Sanitizing Inputs For More Optimized JS [JSConf2014]](https://www.youtube.com/watch?v=pj4U_W0OFoE&index=18&list=WL) - sarcastic talk about sorting in JavaScript - Useless.
+- [Sebastián Markbage: Moving JS from Libraries to Polyfills | JSConf.ar 2014](https://www.youtube.com/watch?v=UZjqdW9_qSg&index=43&list=WL) - one JavaScript to remove [bikeshedding](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality).
+So `No Abstraction` > `Wrong Abstraction`, use transpilers.
+[Polyfill service](https://cdn.polyfill.io/v1/docs/)

 ### ES6(2015)
 - [ECMAScript 6 modules: the final syntax](http://www.2ality.com/2014/09/es6-modules-final.html) - about es2015 modules